 For purposes of the statement of cash flows, VOCEL considers all highly liquid debt instruments, if any, purchased or donated with an original maturity or anticipated liquidation of three months or less to be cash equivalents.
-No interest or taxes were paid during the ten months ended June 30, 2020.
+No interest or taxes were paid during the year ended June 30, 2021.